530 Traditional undergrads, 6% male, 94% female; 16 states

 200 students live on the main campus in three residence halls.

 NCAA Division III, offering six sports for women: Basketball, Cross Country, Softball, Tennis, Swimming, and Volleyball.
 Four sports for men: Basketball, Swimming, Soccer (club), Volleyball (club)

-President’s Higher Education Community Service Honor Roll -- Fourth Consecutive Year
+President’s Higher Education Community Service Honor Roll -- Fifth Consecutive Year

 Chartered by the Regents of the State of New York